 All residents are to be screened for elevated body temperature, pulse oxygen level, and symptoms of COVID-19, as listed by CDC, at least daily.

 The facility must retain screening records according to the facility’s record retention policy, but not for less than 30 days.

 Testing Plan and Response Strategy

 The facility should have a written COVID-19 testing plan and response strategy in place, based on contingencies informed by the CDC and, as applicable, CMS requirements.

 The testing plan must specify the method(s) and locations of testing (laboratory and/or point-of-care).

-The testing plan includes:
+The testing plan should include:

-- Initial testing of all residents and staff (“facility-wide baseline testing”), if this has not been done previously during the COVID-19 pandemic.
+- Initial testing of all residents and staff (“facility-wide baseline testing”) if this has not been done previously during the COVID-19 pandemic.

-- A policy for addressing residents and staff that refuse testing in each of the following situations: (a) symptomatic, or (b) asymptomatic.
+- A policy for addressing residents and staff that refuse testing in each of the following situations: (a) symptomatic or (b) asymptomatic.

 - Timely reporting of testing results to IDPH and the certified local health department in accordance with applicable regulations; records are retained according to the facility’s record retention policy.

 - Provisions for designating resident care areas with dedicated staff if residents become symptomatic (“PUI unit”) or test positive for COVID-19 (COVID-19 unit).